Want to know how to create a blog before breakfast (or in time for tea!)?

 The domain name for my blog is www.onemumandalittlelady.com.

-This is how people will find you on the web.
+This is how people find you on the web.
 It’s kind of like a virtual address.

-When choosing a domain name, it’s a good idea to:
+When choosing a domain name, it’s a good idea to pick something that:

-- opt for a domain name with a .com extension, unless you are targeting a specific country, in which case choose a country specific extension such as .co.uk.
+- ends with a .com extension (unless you are targeting a specific country, in which case choose a country specific extension such as .co.uk)

-Problogger has an excellent post on Things to Consider When Choosing a Domain Name if you want some more pointers.
+Problogger has an excellent post on Things to Consider When Choosing a Domain Name if you need more pointers.

 In the next step I’ll show you how to find a suitable domain name for FREE.

 Hosting is basically a bit of real estate (or space) on the web.